theshoeshiner/JStruct/README.md

 When using the Annotations the POJOs must be packed/unpacked using the ``Struct.packEntity`` and ``Struct.unpackEntity`` methods.

 The ``@StructEntity`` Annotation can be used to further customize the packing process.
-It has 5 properties which can be specified...
+It has 3 properties which can be specified...

 * The ``byteOrder`` property is used to specify the Byte Order used for packing the entity.
-* The ``charset`` property is used to specify the name of the Charset to be used for unpacking Strings.
+* The ``charset`` property is used to specify the name of the Charset to be used for packing/unpacking Strings.
 * The ``trimAndPad`` property can be used to enable trimming and padding of byte[] and String tokens.
+This causes whitespace and empty bytes to be trimmed when unpacking and added when packing so that lengths are correct.
+If this is not enabled then strings and byte arrays must match the expected lengths.

 ## Tokens